radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

 To configure proxy authorization:

+1. In the RadiantOne Control Panel, switch to the Classic Control Panel from the logged in Account menu in the upper right.
-1. In the Main Control Panel, navigate to Settings > Server Front End > Supported Controls.
+1. In the Classic Control Panel, navigate to Settings > Server Front End > Supported Controls.
 1. Enable Proxy Authorization and click Save.
 1. Navigate to Settings > Security > Access Control.
 1. Enable the “Allow Directory Manager to impersonate other users” option and click Save.

 **Configuring External Token Validators**

 To add an external token validator:

-1. In the Main Control Panel, navigate to Settings > Security > External Token Validators.
+1. In the Classic Control Panel, navigate to Settings > Security > External Token Validators.
 1. Click **Add**.
 The New ADAP External Token Validator page displays.

 ![The New ADAP External Token Validator Page](Media/externaltokenvalidatorpage.jpg)